Tensa53/IRUPT/README.md

 combination with the reliable measurements that can be done through microbenchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.

+For more detailed information, feel free to check the Thesis pdf.

 ## Method Workflow

 ### 0. Configuration Setup